masve123/molecule-descriptors-webtool/README.md

 # molecule-descriptors-webtool
 A simple, user-friendly website where users can input molecules (in a SMILES string) and use RDkit, an open source Python package, to calculate various descriptors.
+The descriptors are then displayed in a table on the website.
+The result can also be downloaded as a CSV file.

 ## Oppdateres etter hvert
 - For å hente nyeste versjon kjøres ```git pull``` i terminalen